thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

   * *assigneeFirstName* - first name of the assignee;
   * *assigneeLastName* - last name of the assignee;
   * *assigneeId* - the id of the assignee as uuid string;
+  * *userEmail* - email of the user who made the action;
+  * *userFirstName* - first name of the user who made the action;
+  * *userLastName* - last name of the user who made the action;
-  * *action* - one of: 'assigned', 'unassigned';
+  * *action* - one of: 'assigned', 'unassigned'.

 ##### Rule engine lifecycle event

-The alarm template is used to send notification about rule chain or rule node lifecycle events.
+The rule engine lifecycle event template is used to send notification about rule chain or rule node lifecycle events.
 For example, notify when new rule node fails to start.
 Available template parameters contain all parameters available for the [General](#general-template) template, plus:

   * *componentType* - one of: 'rule chain', 'rule node';